 In addition to WDFW acclimation sites, LFC provides up to 465,000 yearling and 1,740,000 sub-yearling fall Chinook to three acclimation facilities operated by the Nez Perce Tribe (NPT): Pittsburg Landing and Captain John's Rapids on the Snake River between Asotin and Hells Canyon Dam, and Big Canyon on the Clearwater River.
-Size at transfer to the NPT AF's is 12 fpp for yearlings and 60 - 75 fpp for sub-yearlings.
+Size at transfer to the NPT AF's is 12 fpp for yearlings and 65 - 75 fpp for sub-yearlings.
 Size at release goal for acclimated fall Chinook yearlings is 10.0 fpp, and 50 fpp for sub-yearlings.
+Sub yearling size goals at transfer have been difficult to achieve due to increased marking, tagging and egg take strategies.